Blue Cave or Kerama Islands? Best Okinawa Snorkeling Spots Compared

-Okinawa has some of Japan’s clearest water, but the best snorkeling spot depends on your travel style.
-The right choice is different if you want an easy DIY reef, a famous checklist experience, sea turtles, or the clearest water possible.
+Okinawa has some of Japan’s clearest water, but the best snorkeling spot depends entirely on your travel style.
+The right choice is different if you want an easy DIY reef, a famous cave experience, a better chance of seeing sea turtles, or the clearest water possible near Okinawa Main Island.

-This guide focuses on practical snorkeling choices around Okinawa Main Island and Kerama day trips from Naha.
-If your trip is centered on Ishigaki or Miyako, those islands deserve a separate comparison because the logistics and best reefs are different.
+This guide compares the four most practical snorkeling options around Okinawa Main Island and the Kerama Islands: the Blue Cave at Cape Maeda, Sunabe Seawall, Gorilla Chop, and the Kerama Islands.
+If your trip is centered on Ishigaki or Miyako, those islands deserve a separate guide because the logistics and best reefs are different.

 Quick Answer: The Best Okinawa Snorkeling Spot by Travel Style